maxkozlowski/Python-for-Excel-users/Pandas.md

 churn_data_table['Tenure in years'] = churn_data_table['tenure']/12
 ```

-You can also use other operations on your columns, such as +, -, *, % etc.
+As you surely expect, you can use other operations on your columns, such as +, -, *, % etc.

 Let's also use what we have learned about loc and setting the values to modify the Churn column- instead Yes and No, we would rather have True and False or 0 and 1.